r-three/mats/README.md

 # MMS
-This repository contains the official code for the paper: "Merging by Matching Models in their Task Subspace".
+This repository contains the official code for the paper: "Merging by Matching Models in Task Subspaces".

 ## Setup